ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/genealogy.md

 {{% fig "long-island/1915-04-23-The-Long-Islander-Huntington-NY-p5" "800x500" "" "top" /%}}
 </div>

+As he was then a child, presumably James moved with his family to Hempstead in the mid-1830's, where the Mills and the Pines attended Christ's First Presbyterian Church in Hempstead, and where the surname Watts can be found.

 Several of James' children died in infancy, and were *re-buried* at Huntington Rural Cemetery on 22 May 1857: